 The tools of the trade

-As photographers move from organizing their pictures toward creating their own photography workflow (Read The ABCs of an efficient photography workflow) they also start looking at different tools that can help them achieve their goals (Read Is your photography workflow good enough?).
+As photographers move from organizing their pictures toward creating their own photography workflow they also start looking at different tools that can help them achieve their goals.
 I mean software tools…programs that help me view, edit and categorize my pictures.

 I think most people start by using the software provided by the camera manufacturer.
 It comes on a CD when you buy your digital camera and it helps you transfer your pictures from your new camera to the computer.
 This software does a lot more things and it is sufficient…for a while.
 Well, it’s sufficient until you start having a lot of picutres…then you become frustrated.
-Well, at least I was when I got my first digital camera (Read What is the problem ?).
+Well, at least I was when I got my first digital camera.

 Image viewers are simple and fast

 Image viewers are one category of software that is very popular with photographers.
 Image viewers are simple and fast and do a few things very well.
 Namely they provide a direct view of the directoy structure on the computer and privide fast access to all the pictures.
 Their main functions is fast access.
 Some image viewers provide extra bells and whistles like simple image editing, EXIF and IPTC metadata viewing and editing, resizing and cropping of images.
-As far as organizing pictures is concerned, image viewers help photographers in only one way: organize your pictures by using folders (Read Organize your pictures in 5 easy steps).
-Image viewers do not provide image tagging.
-Some of the better image viewers are: Faststone Image Viewer, XnView and Irfan Viewer.
+As far as organizing digital photos is concerned, image viewers help photographers in only one way: organizing photo folders.

 Digital asset management software gives you complete control